 Basic Materials Business Sector

-Despite the cloud of uncertainty that continues to hover over petrochemicals supply and demand from 2018, we adhere strictly to a policy of rationalization, make every effort to add value to our derivatives lineup, and maintain high run rates in line with the growing trend toward local production for local consumption.
-As a result, we will put in place a stable earnings platform that is resilient to changes in the external environment, including shifts in market conditions and the balance between supply and demand.
+Despite the cloud of uncertainty that continues to hover over petrochemicals supply and demand, we adhere strictly to a policy of rationalization, make every effort to add value to our derivatives lineup, and maintain our high utilization rate in line with the growing trend toward local production for local consumption.
+As a result, we are putting in place a stable earnings platform that is resilient to changes in the external environment, including shifts in market conditions and the balance between supply and demand.

-- Domestic structure based on two naphtha cracker facilities (one east, one west)
+- Domestic production structure based naphtha cracker facilities located in two sites (one east, one west)

 - Metallocene and other polyolefin catalytic technologies

-- Robust cost competitiveness and polyurethane system business global facility network growth underpinned by the establishment of MCNS
+- Robustly cost competitive polyurethane system business with a growing global facility network underpinned by the establishment of Mitsui Chemicals & SKC Polyurethanes Inc.

-- Expanding value-added fields through new polyolefin products
+- Expanding value-added fields using polyolefin catalytic technologies

-- Accelerating global expansion of new system houses by leveraging synergies with MCNS
+- Accelerating global expansion of new system houses by leveraging synergies with Mitsui Chemicals & SKC Polyurethanes Inc.

-- Establishing a stable earnings structure by completing restructuring
+- Establishing a stable earnings structure by business restructuring

 Strategic Product Lineups